Guidelines

 World Health Statistics 2019: Monitoring health for the SDGs [online].
 Geneva: Global Health Observatory (GHO) data, 2019 [accessed: September 6, 2019].
 Available at: https://www.who.int/gho/publications/world_health_statistics/2019/en.

-1. Register for the conference on the website https://international-scientific-conference-family-health-disease.sf-conference.com/registration.
+- Register for the conference on the registration form.
 During registration you will be asked to provide login credentials to create an account in the conference management system.

-2. After the registration, you will receive an email with a request to confirm your registration and the account.
+- After the registration, you will receive an email with a request to confirm your registration by clicking a link.

-4. After signing in into the system with the credentials provided during registration, please proceed to the section Papers and click + Add paper.
-Provide the required information and upload the abstract file.
-Finally, add the paper.
+- Proceed to the section Papers and click + Add paper.
+Select the corresponding type: Abstract, Poster or Presentation, provide the required information and upload the file.
 You will receive an email confirmation and be able to see your paper in the system.

 Contact